pracsol/ModernDiskQueue/README.md

 You can also review the `SerializationStrategyJson` and `SerializationStrategyXml` classes in the source code for more examples of how to implement custom serialization strategies.

+#### Why Would You Implement Your Own Serialization Strategy?
+Driven by Requirements:
+* If you are already annotating your class definitions with data contract information specific to a serializer (e.g. MessagePack), you can leverage that metadata by implementing an `ISerializationStrategy<T>`.
+This not only saves time and keeps your class definitions cleaner, but it also provides more consistent (de)serialization behavior across your codebase.
+* If you are implementing source-generated serialization, you can use the `ISerializationStrategy<T>` interface to help facilitate this (see more under **Advanced Topics** below).

+Driven by Design:

+If you implement a serialization service that converts your complex object data into a byte array outside of MDQ, you can pass that byte array directly to an IPersistentQueue for storage.

+This approach may be appropriate if:

+* You need to store **multiple object types** in the queue, and

+* You have a reliable way to **determine the object type during dequeue and deserialize accordingly**.

+However, if you're only storing a single complex object type per queue, it’s more elegant to encapsulate your serialization logic within an ISerializationStrategy.
+This allows you to pass the object itself to MDQ, without explicitly making calls to an intermediate (de)serialization service.

 ## Transactions

-### Commitment
+### ACID
 Each session is a transaction.
 Any Enqueues or Dequeues will be rolled back when the session is disposed unless you call `session.FlushAsync()`.
 Data will only be visible between threads once it has been flushed (similar to a database commit).
+The locking strategies described below under the **Advanced Topics** section keep transactions isolated.

 ### Managing Flushing Behavior
 Each flush incurs a performance penalty due to disk I/O and fsync.
-By default, each flush is persisted to disk before continuing.
+By default, each transaction is persisted to disk before continuing.
 You can get more speed at a safety cost by setting `queue.ParanoidFlushing = false;`.
-Additionally, the transaction log will get cleaned up of unnecessary operations (e.g. dequeued items) each time the queue itself is disposed if `TrimTransactionLogOnDispose` is set to true.
+Additionally, the transaction log will get cleaned up of unnecessary operations (e.g. dequeued items) each time the queue itself is disposed if `TrimTransactionLogOnDispose` is set to `true`.
 This is the default behavior.
 Because the trimming of the transaction log involves disk IO, there is a performance penalty each time this operation happens.
 Each instance of a `PersistentQueue` has its own settings for flush levels and corruption behavior.
 You can set these individually after creating an instance.

 For example, if performance is more important than crash safety: